jcboyd/jcboyd.github.io/index.md

 ## Research interests

 I am most interested in machine learning and its applications.
-At CBIO, I am researching ways of improving [image-based drug screens](https://en.wikipedia.org/wiki/High-content_screening) using deep and transfer learning.
+At CBIO I am researching ways of improving [image-based drug screens](https://en.wikipedia.org/wiki/High-content_screening) using deep and transfer learning.

 ## Biography

 I obtained my bachelor degrees in Mathematics and Information Technology from [Queensland University of Technology](https://www.qut.edu.au/) (QUT) in Brisbane, Australia.
-After some years in the engineering industry, I pursued a masters in computer science from [EPFL](https://www.epfl.ch/) in Lausanne, Switzerland.
+After some years in the engineering industry, I pursued a masters in computer science from [École polytechnique fédérale de Lausanne](https://www.epfl.ch/) (EPFL) in Lausanne, Switzerland.

 ## Contact